Adalab/modulo-2-evaluacion-final-poncegui/README.md

 Copy this code and type "git clone" on your terminal You need install node.js.
 To run it, just type and execute "nmp install".
+#General
+This web app is only available for devices starting 768px.
+Responsive does not work for mobile devices.